septantrionalis/MorseCodeGenerator/README.md

 ## Configuration File
 **api.ai.key**: The OpenAI Api key.
 This is needed to generate a random response.\
-api.ai.textprompt: The prompt to send to OpenAI.
+**api.ai.textprompt**: The prompt to send to OpenAI.
 Default: "a lengthy weather report"\
-api.ai.url: The api URL of openapi.
+**api.ai.url**: The api URL of openapi.
 Default: https://api.openai.com/v1/chat/completions\
-apiapi.ai.model: The ai model to use.
+**apiapi.ai.model**: The ai model to use.
 Default: gpt-3.5-turbo\
-app.wpm: The WPM to send the morse code.
+**app.wpm**: The WPM to send the morse code.
 Default: 23.
 Valid Values: 5 to 30.\
-app.textsource: The source from which to generate the text.
+**app.textsource**: The source from which to generate the text.
 Default: mock.
 Valid values are:\
   open_ai: Generate the source text from open ai.
 All of the "api.ai.*" values need to be filled in.\
   file: Generate morse code from a file located in the "history" directory. app.filename will need to be set.\
   paris: Just sent the word "paris".
 This was used to get morse code timings.\
   mock: A hard coded value used for testing.\
-app.filename: used when "app.textsource" property file is set to file.
+**app.filename**: used when "app.textsource" property file is set to file.
 This is the file to read from.
 Default: space_weather.txt\
-app.startdelay: The number of seconds to delay sending morse code after hitting return.
+**app.startdelay**: The number of seconds to delay sending morse code after hitting return.
 Default: 5\
-audio.frequency: The audio frequency.
+**audio.frequency**: The audio frequency.
 Default: 600\

+## Notes
+Any generated text is saved in the "history" directory as the filename history_MMddyy_HHmmss.txt.
+This allows you to replay the text if you need to adjust the tone, wpm, etc. Just use the "app.textsource=file" and "app.filename=history_MMddyy_HHmmss.txt" as outlined above.